BNPL lender Affirm's shares tumble after gloomy full-year revenue forecast

 "In light of the uncertain macroeconomic backdrop, we are approaching our next fiscal year prudently," said Chief Financial Officer Michael Linford.

-Analysts at RBC Capital Markets wrote in a note they see management's forecast for the current quarter and upcoming fiscal year as "cautiously optimistic".
-The brokerage lowered its price target on the stock and added Affirm has noted lower consumer credit quality, driving the company's wary outlook.

-Red hot inflation has also played spoilsport for consumer finance companies as surging costs dampen purchasing power and force Americans, especially those in the lower income bracket, to tighten their purse strings.
+Red hot inflation has also played spoilsport for consumer finance companies as surging costs dampen purchasing power forcing Americans, especially those in the lower income bracket, to tighten their purse strings.

-The company said it expects revenue in the first quarter to be between $345 million and $365 million, missing analysts' expectations of $386 million.
+The company said it expects revenue in the first quarter to be between $345 million and $365 million, below analysts' expectations of $386 million.

-Affirm's loss in the fourth quarter ended June 30 widened to $186.4 million compared with $123.4 million a year earlier.

-Shares in other popular fintech names Block Inc SQ.N and Upstart Holdings Inc UPST.O also down between 2% and 3% before the bell.
+"There is no competitive moat for this business and Affirm's earnings results proved it.
+The pie might grow, but the number of players competing for slices has too," said Thomas Hayes, chairman and managing member at Great Hill Capital.

+Affirm is trading at a premium to its net worth and is moderately valued compared with peers Block Inc SQ.N and PayPal Holdings Inc PYPL.O.

 ((Manya.Saini@thomsonreuters.com;))